Add a Switch Power Plan Option to Desktop in Windows 10

-In Windows 10, Control Panel has been replaced by Settings Metro app, and users are still getting used to it.
+In Windows 10, the Control Panel has been replaced by the Settings Metro app, and users are still getting used to it.
 So if you want to change your current power plan, you’ll have to dive into Settings app, but we’ll show you a little trick that which will help you to change your current power plan in seconds.

 In order to add a Power Plan switching option to Destkop contest menu, we’ll have to draw a few information for Command Prompt first.
 Since Windows XP, Windows features a powercfg.exe console utility.
 This option allows you to manage various power plans within Command Prompt.
 Here’s what you need to do to access power plans with Command Prompt: